jmelesky/omwllf/README.md

+# OMWLLF has been archived

+I'm so glad this tool was useful for as long as it was, but ultimately it was a stopgap until more sophisticated stuff came along.
+The [Delta Plugin](https://gitlab.com/bmwinger/delta-plugin) tool handles leveled list merging extremely well, and I recommend using it instead of `omwllf`.
+Thanks, @bmwinger, for writing an excellent tool.

+The readme remains below, and the `omwllf` code will remain available, but this repository is now archived and there will be no further changes.
+Thanks to all of you who used it!

 # OMWLLF - OpenMW Leveled List Fixer - v1.0

 This is a utility written specifically for [OpenMW](http://openmw.org/) users who want to use lots of mods, and don't want to wrestle with using MW Classic tools to merge their leveled lists.